| History Walter Dandy was the first to

 and a 275-mm objective is the most utilitarian.
 To avoid fatigue. armrests are

 needed for the surgeon, who is seated during the operation.
+A midline incision is used and a

 craniotomy is performed, leaving the foramen magnum intact but extending at